TPZgus/ZoneSight/README.md

 5. For large audio files, the script will automatically split them into smaller chunks to avoid API limitations.

+6. If diarization is enabled, the script will identify different speakers in the audio.

-6. The script will process the audio and generate a `report.html` file with the transcript and competency insights.
+7. The script will process the audio and generate a `report.html` file with the transcript and competency insights.
+For multi-speaker recordings, the report will include speaker-specific analysis.

-7. Open the `report.html` file in a web browser to view the formatted report.
+8. Open the `report.html` file in a web browser to view the formatted report.

 ## Example Files